mkomer/Machine-Learning-Projects/README.md

-# Machine-Learning-Projects
+# Machine Learning Projects Dropzone
-Sharing various AI and Machine Learning Models, Testing, Visual Analysis project work
+### Hello, this is will I will be sharing various AI and Machine Learning labs and projects covering
+### Statisical Modeling, Testing, Visual Analysis and other various relevant coursework.